biyer108/DataVisHW5/HW5-report.md

 The above chart was created in Google Colab using seaborn and matplotlib.
 The above code creates a histogram using seaborn in order to show the distribution of Urban Population within the 2000s.
 I then updated the x and y labels to be Urban Population and Frequency respectively.
 I added a title to explain what is being shown which is "Distribution of Urban and Population".

 The above chart shows a histogram of Urban Population distribution.
 The data consists of population counts for the year 2000.
 It also uses counts in the thousands (meaning each point should be multiplied by 1000 to get the actual count).
 The number of bins within the code, I chose was 8.
-This was because of how 8 bins seemed to accurately show
+This was because of how 8 bins seemed to show the general distribution of the data without it becoming too noisy.
+Using Sturges Rule (Bins=⌈log2(50)+1⌉=⌈6.64+1⌉=8) I found that 8 bins would be the best number.
+I used Sturges Rule, because of how it is best for smaller datasets.
+I also added a kernel density estimation to estimate a probability density function.
+This would make it clear the distribution of the data.

+The advantage of using a histogram is that it shows shape of the distribution unlike a boxplot.
+The data for Urban populations shows how it is skewed for one side being 0 to 4,900 (4,900,000) having a count of 35 and the larger the Urban population after that the less the count.
+This supports what is shown in the boxplot.
+Finally it shows trends in the Urban population where the larger the urban population from 4,900,000 the less count it is.

+The disadvantage of the histogram with this data is that it is reliant on what a person chooses for their bin size.
+If they choose a larger bin size like 20, then the histogram would be noisy on how the distribution would look.
+If the bin size is too small then the histogram would look to simple.
+Histograms don't show the exact values so if the user chooses a bad bin size, then the counts would obviously be skewed.
+For this data, if I increased the bin size then the count specifically for the 0 to 4,900 could be less which might indicate a different distribution.
+For histograms it is harder to find outliers.

+What I noticed from the histogram is that the data seems to be right-skewed.
+The data seems to indicate that Urban populations are more to 0-4,900,000 population count and everything larger than that population count the less the number of states that have that.

 ### eCDF Chart